 Looking for hdmi cables?Start shopping

-In this article, we'll explain what HDMI is and how it differs from conventional analog connections, and include some quick tips on choosing HDMI cables.
-You'll also learn what the exact differences are among the different versions of HDMI, including the recently announced HDMI 2.0, and what kind of HDMI cables you need for a 4K TV.
+In this article, we'll explain what the differences are among the different versions of HDMI, including the recently announced HDMI 2.0.
+You’ll learn what kind of HDMI cables you need for a 4K TV.
 And finally, we'll look at some real-world HDMI hookup issues along with solutions and workarounds.

 HDMI: The "king" of high-quality connections